Erb3/findshop/README.md

 ### `\findshop shop <name>`
 Finds shops with `<name>` and returns the owner, location, and other statistics.
 ### `\findshop stats`
-Redirects to a publicaly available stats dashboard.
+Redirects to a publicly available stats dashboard.
 ### `\findshop list`
 Lists all available shops.